WHERE: Manhattan College, Riverdale, New York

 The College reserves the right to cancel any course in July because of insufficient enrollment or of any other reason.

-If a participant chooses to take the course for graduate credit, they will receive three (3) graduate credits in education, a transcript after the course is completed, and a certificate upon completion of the course denoting 45 hours of Professional Development.
+If a participant chooses to take the course for graduate credit, they will receive three (3) graduate credits in education, a transcript after the course is completed, and a certificate upon completion of the course denoting 45 hours of professional development.
 Please be aware that consultants generally give projects to be completed after the week of the course to receive graduate credit for the course.

-If a participant chooses to take the course and not receive graduate credit, we call this audit.
+If a participant chooses to take the course and not receive graduate credit, we call this an audit.
 Upon completion of the course, the participant will receive a certificate denoting 37.5 hours of Professional Development.
 There is no extra project and no transcript.